elliotchau/ECO395M-Exercise-1/Exercise 1.md

 Exercise 1
 ===============
--By Hana Krijestorac, David Garrett, and Elliot Chau
+By Hana Krijestorac, David Garrett, and Elliot Chau

 Problem 1
 ================